dmijatovic/ng5-material-fire-portal/README.md

 ## Branches

-- ng4material: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 11 in this case).
-There is bug in this version of angular/material so I needed to extract scss file and change few lines of code.
-This adapted version is in material folder.
+- ng4mat: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 12 in this case).
+There was a bug in beta 11 version of angular/material, so I extracted scss file and changed few lines of theming code.
+The adapted material theming version is in material folder.
 - ng4rxmd: starter ng4 with custom material and ngrx store. use it as starter for ngrx project

 ## Development server